Information on how to get to and through the City of Alexandria, including walking, biking, bus, rail, air, ridesharing, and more.

 Want to save time, save money, have fun, get exercise, and go green?
 Joining Capital Bikeshare is easy.
 Follow the simple instructions here to learn how to become a member.
 In addition, GoAlex provides a free 24-hour membership coupon for City residents.
 For more information, visit alexandriava.gov/Bikesharing.

-The City of Alexandria has launched a pilot program to allow private companies to operate shared mobility devices (such as dockless bicycles and scooters available for rent) in the City under a nine month demonstration program.
+The City of Alexandria has completed the first phase of a pilot program to allow private companies to operate shared mobility devices (such as dockless bicycles and scooters available for rent) in the City under a nine month demonstration program, and has moved into phase two of the program which will continue through December 2020.
 With multiple neighboring jurisdictions experimenting with these devices and some appearing, without permits, on the streets of Alexandria, the time is right for the City to evaluate if and how they might operate here.

 DOT Paratransit is a program that provides paratransit services under the Americans with Disabilities Act (ADA), to Alexandria residents.
 Individuals with disabilities which prevent them from being able to use accessible transit on a temporary or permanent basis may be able to use DOT paratransit services.